apache/calcite/site/_docs/howto.md

 Release artifacts are signed with the following key: https://people.apache.org/keys/committer/jhyde.asc

-Please vote on releasing this package as Apache Calcite X.Y.Z-incubating.
+Please vote on releasing this package as Apache Calcite X.Y.Z.

-The vote is open for the next 72 hours and passes if a majority of at least three +1 PPMC votes are cast.
+The vote is open for the next 72 hours and passes if a majority of at least three +1 PMC votes are cast.

-[ ] +1 Release this package as Apache Calcite X.Y.Z-incubating
+[ ] +1 Release this package as Apache Calcite X.Y.Z
 [ ]  0 I don't feel strongly about it, but I'm okay with the release [ ] -1 Do not release this package because...